The Quick Answer

 Hypertension and high cortisol can slowly weaken and damage the elastic tissues that make up your vascular walls.
 Weakened walls are less able to snap back and retain their shape.
 Once the walls weaken and the valves fail, blood can start to pool, which can lead to conditions like:

-- Venous Insufficiency - When the veins struggle to return blood efficiently.
+- Venous Insufficiency: When the veins struggle to return blood efficiently.

-- Varicose Veins - Large, bulging, rope-like veins.
+- Varicose Veins: Large, bulging, rope-like veins.

-- Spider Veins - Smaller, visible clusters of thread-like veins.
+- Spider Veins: Smaller, visible clusters of thread-like veins.

-- Lifestyle Changes - Stress can contribute to unhealthy methods of coping, like stress eating, increased alcohol consumption, and weight gain.
+Stress can contribute to unhealthy methods of coping, like stress eating, increased alcohol consumption, and weight gain.
 Stress can also affect the quality and duration of sleep.
 All of these stress-related lifestyle factors can increase your risk of developing venous disease.

 Signs That Stress Could Be Affecting Your Leg Veins